 The CalTrain is the commuter train that connects the southern part of the peninsula to San Francisco.
-I've taken the Caltrain on a few rare occasions when I'm meeting friends in San Jose and they can't pick me up at the airport as well as during a trip into the Bay Area from Santa Clara for a baseball game.
+I've taken the Caltrain on a few occasions when meeting friends in San Jose, Burlingame or San Mateo, especially when they can't pick me up at the airport.
+I've also taken a trip on the CalTrain into the Bay Area from Santa Clara for a baseball game.

 There are 6 travel zones each with their own fare rate.
 The fare is based on your starting and end point and are priced by zones.
 Travel on the CalTrain is quite comfortable and easy as the trains are large (double decker) with comfy seats.